All Episodes

 This is why the Republican base is volatile right now.

-Basically, despite an historic opportunity to shrink government, almost everything the Republican establishment achieved during the time they were in power, moved the needle to the left on domestic policy.
+Basically, despite an historic opportunity to shrink government, almost everything the Republican establishment achieved during the time they were in power moved the needle to the left on domestic policy.

 That is undeniable.

-Because they didn't perceive that Mitt Romney was going to do anything other than move the country slower to the left than the Democrats would take it.
+And it's very frustrating to people, and it's one reason why 4 million people who voted in 2008 did not vote in 2012, because they didn't perceive that Mitt Romney was going to do anything other than move the country slower to the left than the Democrats would take it.

 And Mr. Trende is exactly right.

-People in Washington do not understand, and even if they do, they won't act on it or believe it, that the Republican, the standard Republican base voter, cannot believe the opportunities that have been squandered.
+People in Washington do not understand, and even if they do, they won't act on it or believe it, that the Republican, the standard Republican-based voter, cannot believe the opportunities that have been squandered, cannot believe that there has not yet, even after six years of Obama, they do not make one effort to contrast themselves with liberalism.

 This is something we've spoken about prior to on this program.